stecrotti/sourcecoding/notes/ideas.md

 Or maybe b-reduction breaks one of these loops?

 A pool of loops is a connected component in the dual graph.
-The size of pools can be checked by computing the sizes of such connected components.
+The size of pools (number of loops in a pool) can be checked by computing the sizes of such connected components.
 If the size grows subextensively....

-## Rank of problem if all variables have degree less or equal to 2
+## Rank of problem if all variables have degree equal to 2
-> rk = #factors + #leaves - #CC
+> rk = #factors - #CC

-(Euler's formula).
+(Kinda like Euler's formula).

-But this works **only for planar graphs!** Is ours?

 ## Sometimes removing a factor doesn't change anything
 Suppose the factor has degree 2 and is part of a loop.